List of the Top Capital Providers

 Independent sponsor capital providers fall into six categories:

-1. Debt-only providers (lenders)
+1. Debt-only financing partners (lenders)

-3. Family offices
+3. Family offices investing directly in private companies

-5. SBICs (offering both debt and equity)
+5. SBICs that can offer both debt and equity

-Raising capital is difficult.
-Terribly difficult.
-It is my hope that this list makes your journey as a fundless sponsor at least a little bit easier than it would have been otherwise.
+The goal was to highlight reliable, sponsor-friendly capital providers that represent the range of options available in today’s market.
+Raising capital is terribly difficult.
+Hopefully this makes your journey at least a little easier than it would have been otherwise.

 Independent sponsor investor